We expect excellent behaviour from every child so that learning opportunities are maximised at all times.

 - Learn well

-At Gladstone Primary Academy, our children develop learning behaviours which support them taking responsibility for their own actions and achievements.
-Our five Learning Behaviours give children the tools to manage and improve their own behaviour are part of the Mckie Mastery TM approach used in the academy.
+At Gladstone Primary Academy, our children develop learning behaviours that supports children in taking responsibility for their own actions and achievements.
+The five Learning Behaviours give children the tools to manage and improve their own behaviour are part of the Mckie Mastery TM approach used in the academy.

 Teach and Support